 All types of mixers need some form of defined termination but in passive double balanced mixers (DBM) this is particularly important.
-Regardless of whether the DBM is based on schottly diodes or FET switches the provision of the correct termination impedance over a wide frequency range has a direct bearing on the strong signal performance and intermodulation distortion.
-A good rule of thumb is that the mixer should be correctly terminated from the lowest frequency in use to at least five times the highest frequency in use.
+Regardless of whether the DBM is based on schottly diodes, FETs or Analog Switches the provision of the correct termination impedance over a wide frequency range has a direct bearing on the strong signal performance and intermodulation distortion.
+A good rule of thumb is that the mixer should be correctly terminated from the lowest possible frequency in use to at least five times the highest frequency in use.

 The simplest form of DBM termination is a 50 ohm resistor but this increases the overall loss and is therefore inefficient.
 An alternative is to use a wide band, low noise, class A amplifier with an input impedance of 50 ohms.
 This is better as the amplifier gain may be used to offset the mixer insertion loss.
 However, it does not provide any form of frequency selectivity and significant levels of local oscillator leakage at the intermediate frequency (IF) port of the mixer can create problems in the following amplifier at high received signal levels.

 A better solution is to use a diplexer which provides the correct termination impedance over a wide frequency range and also provides a degree of frequency selectivity at the IF.
 The diplexer must be terminated within its passband with a 50ohm load.
-One example circuit is shown below:
+One example circuit is shown below right:

 The 50 ohm resistors must be non-